Artemis II Mission Marks Historic First Crewed Flight

 - Support planning for the Artemis III mission

-NASA will also study how the Orion spacecraft performed during reentry and flight.
+NASA will also study how Orion performed during reentry and flight.
 Post-flight data analysis is critical for improving future missions.
 Careful recovery and data review help NASA prepare for landing humans on the Moon and building long-term systems.

 Artemis II Mission Builds the Future of Space Exploration